jterwin/Fortran-examples/README.md

-# Fortan examples
+# Fortran examples

-This guide is meant as a short introduction to Fortan 90 basics, but moreso as a set of examples of good practices in developing large numerical projects.
+This guide is meant as a short introduction to Fortran 90 basics, but moreso as a set of examples of good practices in developing large numerical projects.